-Outdoor Education 11-12 (Student interest)
+Outdoor Education 11-12

 Students enrolled in this course will take part in 4 adventures (2 in Fall and 2 in Spring).
 In addition, these students will assist in the delivery of outdoor education initiatives in our Middle School.
 Students earn physical education credits for successful completion of the course.
+Students enrolled in this course will have scheduled classes twice a week outside the timetable.
+Class times will be determined in September.
 There is an additional fee associated with this course to help offset the cost of the trips.